flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 }
 {% endprettify %}

-The `state` object implements the `build` method for the stateful widget.
+The `State` object implements the `build()` method for the stateful widget.

 When the state of the widget tree changes, call `setState()`, which triggers a build of that portion of the UI.
 Make sure to call `setState()` only when necessary, and only on the part of the widget tree that has changed, or it can result in poor UI performance.

 {% prettify dart %}
 class _MyHomePageState extends State<MyHomePage> {